 - Pay down your balances more often.
 Credit card issuers report your balance to the bureaus once a month, and it is in your favour if they report a lower balance.

 4. Keep Old Credit Alive

 The length of your credit history influences your credit score.
-Do not cancel old credit cards in good standing even if you rarely use them now.
-Keep these cards and use them every now and then to show some “activity” on your credit profile.
+Do not cancel old credit cards in good standing, even if you rarely use them now.
+Keep these cards and use them now and then to show some “activity” on your credit profile.

-Cancelling old lines of credit also lower your total credit limit and this hurts your credit utilization ratio.
+Cancelling old lines of credit also lowers your total credit limit, hurting your credit utilization ratio.

 5. Vary Your Credit

 It helps to have various credit accounts, for example, credit cards, installment loans, lines of credit, mortgages, etc. Your ability to manage all these different credit facilities well signals to credit bureaus that you are a good borrower.

 Your mix of credit affects your credit score by about 10%.

 Every time you apply for credit, a hard inquiry is placed on your credit file, resulting in a drop in your credit score.
 If you need to shop around in several places for credit, for example, if you are shopping around for a car loan with the best interest rate, try and do so within 2 weeks.